yokto/xicecat/README.md

 ### Big Problems

 * Your xmpp password will be on ps so it is adviced that you create a seperate account for this.

-* biggest problem: libnice can't figure out when a connection closes so all connections on the server stay open

 ### Minor Problems